bkomuves/plonky2-verifier/commentary/Wiring.md

 Essentially the 80 routed columns' permutation argument is compressed into 10 partial product columns, and we will have equations ensuring that these are constructed correctly, and that the full product is 1 (which in turn proves the wire constraints).

-Note: the Plonky2 source code uses some absolute horrible names here, and then does shiftings, reorderings, basically moving the last column to the first one, and calls this "z" while the rest "partial products", and then reorders even these between the challenge rounds; but I think this is just a +1 error and programmers not understanding what they are doing ``¯\_(ツ)_/¯``.
+Note: the Plonky2 source code uses some absolute horrible names here, and then does shiftings, reorderings, basically moving the last column to the first one, and calls this "z" while the rest "partial products", and then reorders even these between the challenge rounds; but I think this is just a +1 error and programmers not understanding what they are doing...
 Note that the first column needs to also opened "on the next row", while the rest only on "this row", but really, that's not a valid reason to do all this shit.

 Here is an ASCII graphics explaning what happens in the source code (indices denote the corresponding partial product):